mdraws86/airbnb/README.md

 After further analysis it turned out that the column 'license' is always missing and the columns 'country_code', 'country', 'has_availability', 'jurisdiction_names', 'experiences_offered' and 'requires_license' only contain one distinct value.
 So those fields were dropped from the data set because they add no value for the ongoing analysis.

-*Listings* was the only table that already contained oinformation about the city.
+*Listings* was the only table that already contained information about the city.
 However it did not just contain the values 'Boston' and 'Seattle'.
 So I mapped other values to these two.

 #### Reviews
-Taking a look at the 'reviews' table it seems we don't need to clean anything.
+Taking a look at the 'reviews' table, it seems we don't need to clean anything.

 ### 1. Can you describe the vibe of each neighborhood using listing descriptions?